Giorgio Scalvini: Early career

+First team breakthrough

 Scalvini debuted for Atalanta on 24 October 2021, aged 17, in a Serie A match draw 1–1 at home against Udinese, coming on as substitute in the 85th minute.
-On 7 April 2022, Scalvini debutted in the UEFA Europa League in a match drawn 1–1 against German club RB Leipzig.
-On 18 April, Scalvini scored his first goal in his career in Atalanta's 2–1 defeat to Verona.
+On 7 April 2022, Scalvini debuted in the UEFA Europa League in a match drawn 1–1 against German club RB Leipzig.
+Later that month, on 18 April, Scalvini scored his first goal in his career in Atalanta's 2–1 defeat to Verona.
+On 5 October 2023, he scored his first goal in European competitions in a 2–1 away victory over Sporting CP during the Europa League group stage.

+On 22 May 2024, he made a second-half substitute appearance in Atalanta's 3–0 victory over German champions Bayer Leverkusen in the 2024 UEFA Europa League final.
+On 2 June, he scored his first goal of the 2023–24 Serie A in a 3–2 home defeat against Fiorentina on the final matchday, in which he sustained a knee injury late in the match.

 International career

 Scalvini represented Italy internationally at under-15, under-16, under-17, and under-19 levels.

 He made his debut with the Italy U21 on 16 November 2021, aged 17, playing as a starter in a friendly match won 4–2 against Romania in Frosinone.

 On 24 January 2022, Scalvini accepted a call-up by Italy national team manager Roberto Mancini to join the Azzurri for a three-day training camp in Coverciano.
 He made his debut with the senior national team as a second-half substitute in a 5–2 loss against Germany on 14 June 2022.

+On 23 May 2024, he was named in the 30-man preliminary squad for the UEFA Euro 2024.
+However, on 2 June, he sustained an ACL injury, withdrawing him from the preliminary squad, thus, ruling him out of the tournament.